 Some say that if you hold a Southwest credit card you might be sent drink coupons every now and again.
 I have been a Southwest credit card holder for sometime now and have yet to receive any free drink coupons in the mail yet so I would not count on this.
 (It seems that this may have stopped in 2016.)

 Sometimes if you flash your Southwest credit card to a flight attendant when ordering on a flight they may see that and allow you to take advantage of a free drink.
 Obviously the strategy will be hit or miss, though.
+(You could always ask if your Southwest credit card can get you a free drink coupon.)

 If you sign up for the Southwest newsletter, there is a chance that you could be issued free drink coupons.
 And even if you don’t get a free drink coupon, you still will be up-to-date on the special deals and contests.